tmwbook/scorekeeper/README.md

 Dowload Problems/Errors/ "Score Keeper.zip is not commonly downloaded..."
 =========================================================================================
-There will be a warning in chrome and IE if you try to download it, since this is a .zip file, you can view its contents safely and then decide if you want to keep it or not.
+There will be a warning in chrome and IE if you try to download it.
+Since this is a .zip file, you can view its contents safely and then decide if you want to keep it or not.
+To successfully download the file, click the arrow next to the download and click keep on the menu that pops up.

 License Information
 ==============================================